 New England Dieback caused the loss of millions of trees in the 70’s and 80’s.
 Dieback is not a disease as such; it is when trees are hit by multiple stresses (insects, soil compaction, mistletoe, drought) and use up all of their resources before they can recover.
 Major changes in microclimate, fertiliser use, loss of predators and parasites of insects and lack of regeneration are all factors contributing to dieback.
 One of the best things we can do is replace the trees that are lost, reconnect patches of trees and increase plant diversity by planting shrubs and understorey species.
 Maintaining and improving existing trees is equally important.

-4. Carbon – Trees are almost 50% carbon, taken directly from the atmosphere as carbon dioxide in exchange for oxygen.
+Trees are almost 50% carbon, taken directly from the atmosphere as carbon dioxide in exchange for oxygen.
 Planting trees can help reduce greenhouse gas levels in the atmosphere by storing carbon in wood, litter and soil.
-For local individuals and businesses seeking a genuine and tangible means to offset their carbon, contributing to Every Tree Counts is the best way.
+For individuals and businesses seeking a genuine and tangible means to offset their carbon footprint, contributing to Every Tree Counts is a great start.